oskarvh/ComSciCalculator/utils/README.md

 Generally, tools that are used to generate temporary data or pre-compile data.
 An example of this is generating C-compatible font files from the files that the EVE Asset Builder generates.

+## Exporting fonts from .tff file

+To generate a font from a .tff file into a fileformat that is usable for the C file generator, the EVE Asset Builder (v2.8.0) is used.

+To set this up, aquire the .tff file format of the font you want to convert, open the EVE asset builder an navigate to the font converter function at the top of the program.

+Select your input .tff file, and set the `utils/fontConverter/input_files` as output directory.

+Select the font size you want to convert to.
+There is some scaling available, but it's generally a good thing to try out several different font sizes to find one that fit's the purpose well.

+Select `Legacy Format`, bitformat = `L2`, EVE chip = `FT81x`, EVE command = `CMD_SETFONT2`, first character = `32`.
+For input character, select range and printable ASCII, or if you want extended support select any other ranges, although UTF-8 isn't currently supported as a valid output format so your mileage may vary.

+Click "Convert" on the bottom right.
+If this is not clickable your settings aren't correct.

+From here, one subfolder in the `utils/fontConverter/input_files` per font and size are created.
+The files we're interested in are the `<font_size>.json`, `<font_size>.raw`, and `<font_size>.rawh` files.
+So these needs to be moved from each sub-dir up to the `utils/fontConverter/input_files` directory.

+This can easily be done using the following commands: `mv */L2/*.json . ; mv */L2/*.raw . ; mv */L2/*.rawh .`, or just do it manually.

 ## Font C file generator
 The EVE Asset Builder (v2.8) spits out a C file which is being used by the internal, quite secret API that Bridgetek uses.
 However, these are no good for the file structure that the comSciCalc is built on.